 Python is used everywhere at the back-end, from web servers to scientific computing.
 Now you can use it at the front-end as well.

 Transcrypt stays as close to the Python original as possible without sacrificing performance.
-Multiple inheritance, recursive tuple assignment, multi-loop nested list comprehensions, LHS and RHS extended slices, assignment of bound functions, lambdas, named, default, *args and **kwargs parameters, properties, optional operator overloading, iterators, generators, selective exception handling and a hierarchical module system are just a few of its characteristics that make this clear.
+Multiple inheritance, recursive tuple assignment, multi-loop nested list comprehensions, LHS and RHS extended slices, assignment of bound functions, lambdas, named, default, *args and **kwargs parameters, properties, optional operator overloading, iterators, generators, async/await, selective exception handling and a hierarchical module system are just a few of its characteristics that make this clear.
 Transcrypt is parsed by CPython's AST module, so no surprises there.

 Many people know Python from internet programming, especially from the Django webserver.
 But it is also tremendously popular in world of scientific computing and education.
 Selective operator overloading enables the use of elegant notation for mathematical expressions, making Transcrypt an attractive choice for writing small to medium scale numerical applications that have to run in a browser.

 Being able to write matrix multiplication and vector addition as v3 = M3 * (M1 * v1 + M2 * v2) rather than v3 = multiply (M3, add (multiply (M1, v1, multiply (M2, v2)))) is a big advantage if the formulas get complicated.

 Being able to write c = (3 + 5j) * (-4 - 2j) + (1 + 1j) rather than c = add (multiply (complex (3, 5), complex (-4, -2)), complex (1, 1) when complex numbers are involved is equally handy.